How the Three Automated 'Abandon Emails' Can Earn 6% Of Your Store Revenue And Are essential for your email marketing strategy

 All “Abandon Flows” Combined

-How many lost carts can be recovered with Abandon Flow emails
+How many lost carts can be recovered with abandon emails and flows?

-To find out, we deep dived into the data of our 50 stores who have all 3 or 1 or 2 of the three flow emails set up.
+To find out, we looked at the data of 50 stores.
+Some had all 3 of these flows already.
+Others had 1 or 2.
 For the purpose of this white paper, we observed the total numbers of emails fired after checkout abandon and the % of orders placed after every email.
 We then observed how many of these resulted in actual orders.

 So for example, if 4000 people on a store abandoned their checkout, 4000 emails were fired, at least once, or even twice or thrice or more (depending on how many cart abandon emails were set up by the store) And then if out of those 4000, 100 people placed an order, it counts as a 2.5% recovery rate.